-Ryan Reynolds And Wife Blake Lively United By Death In Charlottesville And ‘Deadpool’, Wants Best For Kids
+Ryan Reynolds And Wife, Blake Lively, United By Deaths In Charlottesville And ‘Deadpool,’ Want Best For Kids

 “I marched for my daughters, for my friends, for strangers, for myself, for Phoebe here in this picture who I met as she motivated everyone she came across,” she wrote on her Instagram.
 “My march wasn’t driven by hate.
 It was rooted in a very simple fact– we are all equal.
 I believe everyone can agree on that.
 Thank you to everyone who marched all over the world.
 I felt so hopeful and deeply grateful. #whyimarch.”

 Despite everything that is happening, one thing that Ryan Reynolds and Blake Lively can count on is each other.
-They are known for having one of the most loving relationships in Hollywood, despite the paparazzi and social pressure from fans, and have spoken about how they keep each other lifted through the hard times.
+They are known for having one of the most loving relationships in Hollywood, despite the paparazzi and social pressure from fans, and the couple has spoken about how they keep each other lifted through the hard times.

 Deadpool actor has thanked his wife for everything that is going well in his life, using his humor whenever he can to make her laugh.